jrehor/kcc/README.md

-a **lot** of people did; what is less likely is that you have ever met someone who told you he or she is a professional k programmer, not just because there are rare, but because in their lines of work is often stated in their contracts that they cannot talk about certain things that provide decisive competitive advantage.
-And this is exactly how we all know about `k`, but always hear that Java sucks.
+a **lot** of people did; what is less likely is that you have ever met someone who told you he or she is a professional k programmer, not just because there are rare, but because in their lines of work is often stated in their contracts that they cannot talk about certain things that provide decisive competitive advantage .An this is how we all heard about `k`, but mostly hear that Java sucks.

 Indeed, what you usually get to hear about implementations of similar systems in languages such as C++ or Java that involve thousands of lines of code written by large teams